What is Kinesiology? My experience recovering from Chronic Fatigue Syndrome

-Although I am not familiar with all the nuances between these techniques, Klinghardt has suggested his technique is better for several reasons including:
+Although I am not familiar with all the nuances between these techniques, Klinghardt suggests his technique is better for several reasons:

 To mitigate this risk, ART requires two people to test a client (a surrogate).

 ART utilises changes in the body’s biophoton system.
-Each cell in our body emits ‘highly structured’ (coherent) light which communicates with neighbouring cells inside the body and organisms and life outside the body.
+Each cell in our body emits ‘highly structured’ (coherent) light which communicates with neighbouring cells and organisms including life outside the body.
 This communication is bi-directional.

 Healthy cells emit coherent or polarised light.
 Unhealthy cells and tissues emit non-coherent light- or none at all.
 ART accurately detects the status of coherence/non-coherence in any body area.

 Klinghardt has mentioned a small scale study he published comparing findings from ART with various forms of AK.
-I cannot, however, find this study.
+However, I cannot find this study.
 But in an interview, he mentioned that ART outperformed the others.

 In 2014, the first randomised control study was conducted comparing AK technique with a ‘placebo’ technique in 51 people.
 Sadly, the study showed AK identified the known issue only 50% of the time.
 Critics have pointed out that in this study, AK was grouped together and not distinguished (16).

 In the year 2021, we are limited by the number of tests we can offer a chronically unwell person.
 If we knew what to find and how to treat it, there would not be any chronic illness in the world!

 Unfortunately many people with chronic fatigue and other chronic illnesses remain unwell due to the limitations of lab testing.